-On this page you will find information about applying to the PRA for the approval of a skilled person.
-More information about the PRA’s approach to ring-fencing transfer schemes can be found in the PRA Statement of Policy ‘The implementation of ring-fencing: the PRA’s approach to ring-fencing transfer schemes’ - see related links.
+This page provides information about applying to the PRA for the approval of a skilled person.
+More information about the PRA’s approach to ring-fencing transfer schemes can be found in the PRA Statement of Policy ‘The implementation of ring-fencing: the PRA’s approach to ring-fencing transfer schemes’ - see Related Links.

 What is a ring-fencing transfer scheme?